dgcfung/authentication/README.md

 ## Learning Objectives
 By the end of this, students should be able to:
+- Understand how to store passwords
-- Understand & Implement Authentication
+- Implement JWT Authentication

 ## Framing (5min)
 Turn & Talk with your neighbor and answer the following:
 - What is Authentication?
-- What is Authorization
+- What is Authorization?

 **Bonus**: What is the difference between hashing vs encrypting?